Sureshpatil4348/Fxlabs.ai_Front_end/README.md

 - **Trading Pairs**: Select up to 3 currency pairs for monitoring
 - **Timeframes**: Choose up to 3 timeframes from 1M to 1W
 - **Indicators**: Select 1-2 indicators from the 7 available (EMA21, EMA50, EMA200, MACD, RSI, UTBOT, IchimokuClone)
-- **Trading Style**: Choose from Scalper, Day Trader, or Swing Trader approaches
+- **Trading Style**: Choose from Scalper or Swing Trader approaches
 - **Thresholds**: Set custom buy (70-100) and sell (0-30) thresholds
 - **Notification Methods**: Browser notifications, email, or push notifications
 - **Alert Frequency**: Once only, every 5/15/30 minutes, or hourly